BTajini/SparkStreamingTwitter-presidential/SparkStreamingTwitter-master/README.md

 ```
 cd target
-to submit your spark application:
+to submit your spark application - read the HINT above :
 ```
 #####to submit your spark application , be aware fot the last parameter, edit if you want the collected tweets <numTweetsToCollect = 2000 or 200 or 100> :
 ```